srsarangi/drone_sim/README.md

 		1.	**Drone Swarming.** Single path in combination with follow the leader is used).

 		2.	**Independent Drones.** Independent path for each drone implemented.
 The target for the drones is kept the same.
 Drones located at different locations of the scene take different paths for reaching their destination.
+## Version 1(END)

+## Version 2(START)
+***System Configuration for Simulator***
+Tested on
+Unity  Editor Version            OS
+Unity 2020.3.33                Windows 10
+Unity 2020.3.33                Ubuntu 18.04

+***System Requirements for Simulator***
+Unity editor 2020.3.33 windows / ubuntu OS
+Text editor for C#

+***How to run Simulator***
+Install Unity in OS and open the simulator v2 folder
+Navigate to Asset folder and then to Scene folder and then to new scene Select the scene which you want to open.

+***Structure of Simulator Project***
+	Scripts are placed in Scripts folder
+	Scene are placed in Drone Project/Simulator/Assets/scenes/new scenes folder
+	car and People models are placed in Drone Project/Simulator/Assets RawImages folder contain raw images for drone camera project
+	Prefabs are placed in prefab folder
+	Abandoned buildings prefabs and scene placed in Drone Project/Simulator/Assets/Abandoned buildings
+	Materials and Shaders are placed in their respective folder

+## Version 2(END)
 Credits :-

 Contributors of Links as mentioned above against each work